rymiwe/weather-rails-app/README.md

 A Rails 8+ weather forecast application featuring:
 - SPA-like experience using Hotwire (Turbo/Stimulus) for seamless, reactive interactivity
-- Multi-layer caching for both geocoding and weather forecasts, maximizing performance and minimizing API usage
+- Redis-based caching for both geocoding and weather forecasts, maximizing performance and minimizing API usage
+- Database-free architecture using Redis exclusively for data persistence
 - Nearly 100% code coverage with comprehensive tests at all levels (unit, integration, feature)
-- Service-oriented architecture for clarity and maintainability
+- Service-oriented architecture with instance methods for improved testability
 - Tests are isolated and avoid global stubs

 **Flexible location input:**